SEO and Page Optimisation

 best for the visitors of your site.
 They're the main consumers of your content and are using search engines to find your work.
 Focusing too hard on specific tweaks to gain

 ranking in the organic results of search engines may not deliver the desired results.
-Search engine optimization is about putting your site’s best foot forward when it comes
+Search engine optimisation is about putting your site's best foot forward when it comes

 to visibility in search engines, but your ultimate consumers are your users, not search engines."